vivek0240/gplayforAndroid/Hotlinking-to-OpenGApps.org.md

 # Mirroring
 Please don't publicly mirror the prebuilt packages without explicit consent of @mfonville, to ensure that users will always be directed to the very latest version and the source code of the project.
+For more information see our [blog article about the no-mirror policy](http://opengapps.org/blog/post/2016/03/18/the-no-mirror-policy/)

-With our support for hotlinking, there is no need for outdated mirrors!
+With hotlinking support provided by [OpenGApps.org](http://opengapps.org), there is no need for outdated mirrors!